Some people find you

 The Meaning of Joy is a reflective, emotionally rich novel about youth, connection, and the turning points we almost miss.

-Set between 1970s London and an American coming-of-age, it follows a young man through a single week that leaves a lasting imprint on the rest of his life.
+Set in 1970s London it follows a young man through a single week that leaves a lasting imprint on the rest of his life.

 Buy the Book